Introduction

 . - Perform relevant tests to confirm desired data and configurations are present, i.e. confirm KV entries are present, authenticate to Vault using a previously functioning authentication method (OIDC, LDAP etc).

-- Scale up the Deployment/StatefulSet to the desired number of pods.
+- If not yet done so, scale up the StatefulSet to the desired number of replicas.

 - Confirm the new pods have joined the cluster by checking the output of